teozern1/tp/docs/UserGuide.md

 Example: `attn 1 ln/S1`

-### Deletes the attendance of the student: `deleteAttn`
+### Deleting attendance of a given person: `deleteAttn`

-Deletes a student's attendance and displays the change by removing the tag on the GUI.
+Deletes a person's attendance and displays the change by removing the tag on the GUI.
 The index refers to the position of the person as displayed in the GUI.
 The LESSON_NUMBER must be alphanumeric.